-We aim to ensure that through listening to music, performing and composing, our children develop self-confidence, express themselves creatively and develop an understanding of the core elements of music.
-Music also plays a part in the cultural life of the school in the form of concerts, carol services, and music/drama productions.
+We aim to ensure that through listening to music, performing and composing, our children develop self-confidence, express themselves creatively and develop an understanding of the interrelated dimensions of music.
+Music also plays a part in the cultural life of the school through Collective Worship, concerts and music/drama productions.

 Children are progressively taught skill and techniques that they are encouraged to apply to a wide range of materials and mediums, with a variety of different tools.
 They are given the opportunity to develop their knowledge and understanding, and encouraged to express their opinions and preferences.
 Their introduction to a range of artists encourages their evaluation skills and can influence the interpretation and composition of their work.

 Planning and evaluating are an essential part of the development of this subject.
 It is often presented through projects and lends itself to the inclusion of other curriculum skills.
 Pupils select materials and they assess their effectiveness for the task.
 The design and making elements require interaction between pairs or small groups and encourage a co-operative and constructive support to pupils of all abilities.
 Product knowledge is also explored as pupils progress through the school.
 This supports the development of their work for the project they have undertaken and extends their understanding of technological processes and their contributions to our community and the wider world.